zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public int DisableVideoObserver ();
 ```

-This method disables sending video directly to the app.
+This method disables sending the video directly to the app.

 <table>
 <colgroup>